TitanPlayz100/teti/info.md

 ***

 ## Updates
+#### v1.3.9
+- refactored graphic visuals to be in another file, and animations in another file
+- pixirender is much clearer
+- added board opacity back
+- added a new pb rainbow effect on sides of board (old one was too complex)
+- loading spinner

 #### v1.3.8
-- changed movement to use a precision timer (setinterval at 0ms) to be as accurate to das as possible
+- changed movement to use pixi ticker (frames) to give smoother movement
 - added most other kicks (code maybe stolen from tetrio)
     - had to change tetrio's table rotation numbers
     - (switch digits, then 1 is 4, 2 is 3, 3 is 2, 0 is 1)
-    - eg 01 was 41 (01 -> 10 -> 41)
+    - eg tetrio 01 (01 -> 10 -> 41) is 41 in kicks.json
-    - wtf was this nightmare
 - kicks include SRS, SRS+, SRS-X, NRS, ARS, ASC, TETRA-X, and none

+- piece spawning sfx added
+- changed more competitive mode settings
+    - updated race mode to use accurate randomiser
+- added tgm randomiser (HiS in techmino)

 #### v1.3.7
 - changed randomiser to use TETR.IO's seed system